zoxpx/pxdocs/content/concepts/authorization/pre-install.md

 {{<info>}}
 This may be replaced by the installer for your container orchestrator.
-Please see your container orchestrator authorization installation instructions for more information
+Please see your container orchestrator authorization installation instructions for more information.
 {{</info>}}

 ## Verification of a token authority